 In order for the Association to exist, we need interested Board Trustees.
-Please volunteer and help out your Association.
-Monthly Board meetings are held at the office located at 17503 58th St SE on the second Tuesday of each month at 7 p.m.
+Monthly Board meetings are currently held virtually due to the pandemic on the second Tuesday of each month at 7 p.m.
+If you would like to attend a meeting to find out more about becoming a Board Trustee, contact the office for a virtual meeting link.
+Your input is appreciated and volunteering will help you and your fellow neighbors.